ChrisLindland/racecar-website/docs/labs/phase_1/pot_fields/pot_fields_lab.md

 Currently, the final vector is of form [speed, angle].
 You can change this if you'd like (ie if you want to change it to [x-speed, y-speed])

 You can also implement a PID controller to try and make your driving more accurate.

+For now, copy the starter code into the `wall_follower` starter code so roslaunch will work correctly.
+You can either manuaully copy in the code or use `cp ptFieldSim.py /your/path/wall_follower.py` in your terminal/powershell.